plengqui/SportidentTinymesh/RadioUnit/NeededComponents.md

 ## Ordering Tinymesh in Sweden

-I sent email to Acte Solutions order@actesolutions.se You to order via a company or organization (their systems require and organization number).
+I just sent email to Acte Solutions order@actesolutions.se .
+They need you to order via a company or organization (their systems require and organization number).
 I used the org nr of my orienteering club whch worked fine.
 I just made sure I got the invoices by email so I could pay them myself.

 When I ordered 2016 the prices were:
 34,50 USD each for the modules RC1701HP-TM, minimum quantity 10 pcs.